Building permits and information

 We are often made aware of building works carried out without the required permit.
 If building works are carried out without the required building permit, an investigation and enforcement process is implemented.

 Your building permit will state if an occupancy permit is required before you may move into the building.
 Occupancy permits are required for all new buildings including new homes, units or apartments.
 They signify that a building surveyor is satisfied that the completed building work is suitable for occupation.
-Vic Building Authority website: occupancy permits
+To find out more information about occupancy permits, visit the Victorian Building Authority website here.

 - Report and Consent Non-Siting